Dean of Students Office

 These classes include a variety of programming, conducted by trained, certified and experienced instructors.
 Class options include yoga, cycling, Zumba, and a variety of strength and conditioning classes.

 Open Recreation: The fitness areas, multi-purpose courts, walking track and climbing wall offer opportunities for unstructured play and participation.
 Basketball, volleyball, and a variety of equipment and areas for working out, stretching, and socializing are also available.

 Club Sports: The Mort Harris RFC is also the home for all Club Sports.
 Students interested in starting a particular club sport, are invited to consult our website to view the registration process and to become familiar with g.p.a., credit load, and insurance guidelines.
 All WSU Club Sports are fully funded by the participating students themselves.
-Current clubs include men’s and women’s soccer, men’s lacrosse, men’s and women’s volleyball, quidditch, equestrian, rowing and cricket.
+Current clubs include men’s and women’s soccer, men’s lacrosse, men’s and women’s volleyball, track, equestrian, rowing and baseball.